7.

 You can speed up your startup procedures by changing the BIOS with the built-in

 setup utility.
-How you run this utility varies from PC to PC, but you typically get to it
+How you run this utility varies from PC to PC, but you typically

 by pressing the Delete, F1, or F10 keys during startup.
-You'll come to a menu with a
+You'll come to a menu

 variety of choices.
 Here are the choices to make for faster system startups: